 While you’re listening, here’s the full band.
 The leader is second from right.
 The two lead dancers are third from the right and far right sitting.

-3. Joseck Okeyo: Joseck is a fantastic benga player.
-Interestingly, as a young student in the early sixties he went to university in Moscow.
-So he and Jimmy had a great time talking Russia the whole time as the others looked on slightly mystified.
-Here’s Joseck:
+Jose is a fantastic benga player.
+Interestingly, as a young student in the early ’60s he went to university in Moscow.
+So he and Jimmy had a great time talking Russian the whole time as the others looked on slightly mystified.
+Here’s Jose:

 He played five tracks and you have a pretty good idea of the roots of Bob Dylan…